itisclairee/WorldPan/README.md

 - Have the right address in order to know where to buy a specific ingredient
 - Videos of the recipes

-- ##  :link: **Feedback**
+##  :link: **Feedback**

-If you have any suggestions, questions, or encounter any issues while using Ciao Chef!, please don't hesitate to reach out.
-Your input helps us improve the app and provide you with an even better culinary experience.
+If you have any suggestions, questions, or encounter any issues, please don't hesitate to reach out.
+Your input helps me improve the app 😄